jhabriel/potential_reconstruction/README.md

 To reproduce the results, you should run the file `run_analysis.py`.
 This will create several `txt` files inside a (newly created) `errors` folder.

-If you wish to generate the convergence plots, you can now run the file `plot_rates. py`.
+If you wish to generate the convergence plots, you can now run the file `plot_rates.py`.
 This will create several `PDF` files inside a (newly created) `plots` folder.

 ## Citing

-If you use (either all or a part of) this code present in this repository, we ask you to cite:
+If you use (either all or a part of) the code present in this repository, we ask you to cite:

 *TODO: Add reference*